Metrik: 2012–2016: Universal Language

-2016–2018: LIFE/THRILLS
+2016–2018: Life/Thrills

-On 7 October 2016, Metrik released his second album LIFE/THRILLS with critical acclaim and hit number 4 in the UK Dance Chart.
+On 7 October 2016, Metrik released his second album Life/Thrills with critical acclaim and hit number 4 in the UK Dance Chart.
 The album amassed over 6 million streams on Spotify in its first year of release and spawned three singles.
 "Chasing Sunrise" (featuring Elisabeth Troy) became BBC Radio 1's "Track Of The Day", reached number 2 in Radio 1's Specialist Chart and playlisted for 6 weeks on Apple Music Beats 1.
-"LIFE/THRILLS" (feat.
-NAMGAWD) featured on the Sony Xperia TrackID Online advert and was licensed officially for the 2017 release of Gran Turismo Sport.
-"We Got It" (featuring Rothwell), the third and final single from LIFE/THRILLS was released in February 2017.
+"Life/Thrills" (feat.
+Namgawd) featured on the Sony Xperia TrackID Online advert and was licensed officially for the 2017 release of Gran Turismo Sport.
+"We Got It" (featuring Rothwell), the third and final single from Life/Thrills was released in February 2017.
 The track reached over 2 million streams on Spotify and was awarded "Best Remix" at the Drum&BassArena Awards 2017.
 Other notable tracks "Cadence" and "Hi!" featured on Microsoft's Forza Horizon 3 and "Bring It Like That" featured on Wipeout Omega Collection.
-In December Metrik remixed "X-Ray" by Sub Focus which hit number 1 on the Beatport drum & bass chart.
+In December Metrik remixed "X-Ray" by Sub Focus, which hit number 1 on the Beatport drum & bass chart.
 Metrik was interviewed by DJ Mag, UKF and The Sun.

 In January 2017, Metrik joined BBC Radio 1 as a resident DJ and embarked on an extensive tour across Europe, USA, Canada, Japan, Australia and New Zealand with notable festival performances at Reading & Leeds, Glastonbury, Bestival, EDC Las Vegas, Hospitality in the Park and others.
 His performance at Bestival alongside Dynamite MC was broadcast live on BBC Radio 1.
 In May he performed at the Sony PlayStation Headquarters showcasing the official launch of WipeOut Omega.
 The livestream was viewed over 15 million times on streaming platform Twitch.
 The year birthed a new working relationship with Dolby as an ambassador for Dolby Atmos for Music, an initiative bringing immersive audio to live music venues.
 Metrik premiered the first-ever drum and bass show in Dolby Atmos to a sold-out crowd at Sound-Bar in Chicago as part of his Autumn 2017 USA tour.
-Later in the year, Metrik was a featured artist at the Ableton Loop summit for music makers at Funkhaus in Berlin, and led a masterclass on production techniques for Dolby Atmos content creation and mastering tools.
+Later in the year, Metrik was a featured artist at the Ableton Loop summit for music makers at Funkhaus Berlin, and led a masterclass on production techniques for Dolby Atmos content creation and mastering tools.

 Metrik has remixed selected works of Eric Prydz, Swedish House Mafia, DJ Fresh & Ellie Goulding, Sub Focus, Martin Garrix & Sander van Doorn, Skepta, Enter Shikari, Gorgon City, Dirtyphonics, Ayah Marar, Camo & Krooked and John B on labels such as EMI, Parlophone, 3Beat, Ministry of Sound, Hospital Records, Dim Mak Records, Spinnin' and Destined Records.